bhatta86/bhatta86.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am Rishabh Bhattarai, a current computer engineering student at Michigan State University in East Lansing, Michigan.
 I grew up in Kalamazoo, Michigan, and have always been passionate about advancing the stages of computing.
-I aspire to become a chip design engineer and possibly pursue a PhD to work in the field of quantum computing.
+My current goal is to work towards a PhD in computer engineering, and work in a field such as semiconductor or VLSI design.

 On campus, I participate in multiple organizations to gain exposure to tech outside of just my classes.
 Mainly, I am a member of the MSU Autonomous Vehicles Club, in which we research and design software for autonomous driving applications.
 I also actively participate in MSU's AI Club.
 Furthermore, I will be eagerly looking for research positions within this following year, hopefully within the field of hardware engineering or embedded systems.

-With over three years of experience in IT, I am currently working as a SharePoint Designer at the Michigan State University Facility for Rare Isotope Beams, where I develop solutions for automating business tasks.
+With over three years of experience in IT, I am currently working as a SharePoint Developer at the Michigan State University Facility for Rare Isotope Beams, where I develop solutions for automating business tasks.
 My diverse experiences reflect my dedication to the field of computer engineering and my drive to innovate.

 <div style="text-align: center;">